Adding insult to injury

-Sian from Victim Support writes about how the justice system is failing people with mental health problems.
+Sian Greenhead is a researcher for the Mental Health and Justice Project, run by Victim Support.
+Today she writes about how the justice system is failing people with mental health problems.

 Imagine the scene – you are travelling home on the bus with a friend after a night at the cinema, engrossed in an animated debate about the film.
 Your friend nearly misses her stop as a result and waves you a frantic goodbye as she rushes off the bus.

 Another 10 minutes and you reach your stop.
 Stepping off the bus you pause for a moment, rummaging through your bag for your mp3 player.

 Out of nowhere you feel a blow to your right cheek and then another directly to your forehead.
 You fall to the ground, confused and disorientated.

 Someone kicks you hard in the ribs and shouts “give me your bag!”.
 You look up and see a figure standing above you.
 “Your bag!” he shouts again.
 You throw it towards him, heart racing and fear rising rapidly from the pit of your stomach.